 A lawyer has been appointed by the Attorney-General to consult the public and visit cities across the province for feedback about the way human rights are enforced.

-Human Rights Review Bypasses Thunder Bay full article
+Human Rights Review Bypasses Thunder Bay.
+Read full article.

 AND SEND US FEEDBACK ON OUR DRAFT BRIEF TO THE PINTO HUMAN RIGHTS CODE REVIEW